-Turn off the testing mode: Test Mode > Turn Off, and the Catalog Designer screen will go blank as it did before, awaiting the next user action.

 Extension exercise 11 (OPTIONAL): Introduce setup discount for residential customers

 In this optional extension exercise we ask you to perform some actions in the Catalog Designer without the detailed support you have been provided within all the previous exercises.

 To ensure you are working along the right track, we have provided you here with the declared objective, and a high-level list of actions required to achieve that objective.
 The rest is up to you, using the knowledge you have gained during this course and your general understanding of how things work in the system.
 If you really get stuck you can ask the instructor, whose advice will be free, though your pride may be dented slightly…